-The past few months have been quite eventful for Chief of the Delhi Commission for Women (DCW) Swati Maliwal.
-From controversies surrounding her appointment to having FIRs registered against her, the RTI and women’s right activist has withstood all kinds of opposition that has come her way.
+From controversies surrounding her appointment to having FIRs registered against her, the RTI and women’s rights activist and Chief of the Delhi Commission for Women (DCW) Swati Maliwal has withstood all kinds of opposition that has come her way.

 In a candid chat with Youth Ki Awaaz, Maliwal told us why she is perhaps the “angriest person” in the system, her experiences of working inside the government, and why she thinks Delhi is indeed “the rape and stalking capital” of India: